davidlidebrandt/milestone-project-2/README.md

 The developer's goal is to showcase a wide variety of software development skills.
 By using both custom HTML, CSS and JavaScript, as well as libraries as JQuery and Bootstrap the developer wish to show proficiency in both writing own code and taking advantage of ready to go components and functions.
-The project involves writing logic for the game ,working with the Web Storage API, the EmailJS service as well as the Firebase firestore database.
+The project involves writing logic for the game , working with the Web Storage API, the EmailJS service as well as the Firebase Firestore database.
 All intended to showcase a wide base of software skills.
 The focus of the project is interactivity which it accives in many ways by allowing the player to chose sound and level settings, playing the game, opening and closing modals, staring and restarting the game and filing out forms.